WritingMar 20, 2026

 When AI Was Useful, but Authority Was Unclear

-A bilingual research note on a recurring organizational pattern: AI looked useful for service design, bottleneck relief, and productivity gains, but the organization had not yet clarified where human authority should remain, where AI could assist, what could be routinized, and how those boundaries should connect to its existing operating structure.
+A research note on a recurring human-AI pattern: AI looked useful, but the organization had not yet clarified where human authority should remain, where AI could assist, what should stay reviewable, and how those boundaries should connect to existing operations.

 When AI Was Useful, but Authority Was Unclear